 Insider information about Trump's] [health condition, please remember to use the code because the record is encrypted: 123

 A new spam email campaign spreading BazarLoader backdoor has been spotted recently.
 The emails are presented as invoices from "Rose World".
 The emails contain a PDF attachment which provides users with links to a malicious Rose World website.
 The website, in turn, encourages users to download a malicious MS Excel document.

 Screenshot of the Rose World website:

 Screenshot of the promoted MS Excel document:

-Yet another variant of a malicious MS Excel document used to spread the BazarLoader backdoor:
+Examples of other malicious MS Excel documents used to spread BazarLoader: